flowck/cached-api-redis/README.md

 ## Goal

-Implement a minial API with a caching layer powered by Redis in a containerized environment.
+Implement a minimal API with a caching layer powered by Redis in a containerized environment.

+* Reduce database hits
+* Reduce response time
 * Fault tolerant: It handle gracefully connection errors with the caching layer.

 ## How to setup and run in development mode